Malham Cove, Yorkshire Dales (Ultimate Visitor’s Guide + Info)

 Malham Pubs

 Take your pick from the two pubs in Malham: The Lister Arms and The Buck Inn.
-Both also serve food throughout the week.
+Both serve food throughout the week.

 Hotels, Holiday Homes and campsites in Malham